Takeaways from the AP's investigation into Osprey safety issues

 If there are other complications in flight or a pilot is distracted or misses the significance of an aircraft warning light, those mistakes can turn dangerous quickly.

-Col. Seth Buckley, commander of the 20th Special Operations Squadron, which flies Ospreys, acknowledged that he puts a lot of pressure on his crews to be perfect for their own safety.
+Lt.
+Col. Seth Buckley, director of operations for the 20th Special Operations Squadron, which flies Ospreys, acknowledged that he puts a lot of pressure on his crews to be perfect for their own safety.

 “You have to take that mindset because there are so many things you can do in this aircraft to induce worse problems,” Buckley said.

-Note: This story has been updated to correct Buckley's title to Lt.
-Col. Seth Buckley, director of operations for the 20th Special Operations Squadron.